dlstreamer/dlstreamer/docs/source/get_started/tutorial.md

 # Tutorial

-In this tutorial, you will learn how to build video analytics pipelines using Intel® Deep Learning Streamer (Intel® DL Streamer) Pipeline Framework.
+In this tutorial, you will learn how to build video analytics pipelines using Deep Learning Streamer Pipeline
+Framework.

 - [About GStreamer](#about-gstreamer)
-- [Introduction to Intel® Deep Learning Streamer (Intel® DL Streamer) Pipeline Framework](#introduction-to-intel-deep-learning-streamer-intel-dl-streamer-pipeline-framework)
+- [Introduction to Deep Learning Streamer
+  Pipeline
+  Framework](#introduction-to-intel-deep-learning-streamer-intel-dl-streamer-pipeline-framework)
 - [Non-Docker tutorial setup](#non-docker-tutorial-setup)